Hedge funds have developed a bad reputation in the mainstream media which is largely unjustified.

 This is just a small sample of the pros and cons potential hedge fund investors need to consider.
 Hedge funds are probably the preserve of larger investors, but they are by no-means closed to ordinary people.
 A carefully chosen hedge fund investment might form a very useful part of your portfolio.
 Your wealth manager will help you weigh up your choices.

 Are looking for a wealth manager?
-You can start the process of finding a professional to manage your wealth by trying our smart online tool.
+You can start the process of finding a professional to manage your wealth by trying our matching questionnaire.
 Or, if you would like to discuss your situation further with our straight-talking team, please do get in touch here.